crynux-ecosystem/genki-dama/README.md

 Genki-Dama trains a family of generative models for creative contents in a federated manner.
 Genki is the engineering architecture.
 Dama is the artifact produced.

+For a comprehensive introduction of the subnet, please refer to the blog post:

+[[Bittensor x Crynux] Creative Content Revolution: the Federated Fine-tuning Subnet](https://blog.crynux.ai/bittensor-x-crynux-creative-content-revolution-the-federated-fine-tuning-subnet/)

 **Validator**: To start a validator node, please follow the tutorial below:

 [Start a validator node](docs/start_validator.md)